Links on Android Authority may earn us a commission. Learn more.

 These are ridiculously bass-heavy, which makes sense seeing as the “XB” moniker is emblematic of Sony’s “extra bass” product line.

 Adam Molina, SoundGuys editor, was stunned by the emphatic low-end when listening to The Beatles’ song Ob-La-Di, Ob-La-Da.
 For anyone familiar with the celebrated band, you know that song is, in fact, not a banger.
 Midrange frequencies are masked by the low-end, but not to the extent you may expect, and treble notes remain audible without erring on the side of grating.

 On the other hand, microphone quality is superb.
 Adam’s voice sample below is reproduced realistically.
 Since the microphone has a neutral-leaning response, nearly all frequencies are relayed with equal loudness.
-Ultimately, this means that no matter what your vocal register, this headset will make you sound good … or at least accurate.
+Ultimately, this means that no matter what your vocal register, this headset will make your voice sound accurate.

 Sony WH-XB900N microphone demo:

 If you’re content with saving money at the expense of noise-cancelling effectiveness, relative to the Sony WH-1000XM3, yes.
 However, these retail for $250 and the WH-1000XM3 can often be found on promotion for ~$300.
 If you’re between a rock and a hard place, it’s worth spending $50 more for the flagship headphones.
 Sound reproduction is more accurate with the same Bluetooth codec support.